mpv-player/mpv/DOCS/man/mpv.rst

 key is removed before the new value is appended.

-If you want to pass a value without interpreting it for escapes or ``,``, it is recommended to use the ``-add`` variant.
+If you want to pass a value without interpreting it for escapes or ``,``, it is recommended to use the ``-append`` variant.
 When using libmpv, prefer using ``MPV_FORMAT_NODE_MAP``; when using a scripting backend or the JSON IPC, use an appropriate structured data type.